Transcranial-Solutions/ICONProject/data_analysis/README.md

 # Data Analysis

-Currently it extracts data from publicly available sources, such as Icon Vote Monitor by Everstake (https://iconvotemonitor.com/) and ICON Foundation websites (https://tracker.icon.foundation/governance).
+Extracts data from publicly available sources, such as Icon Vote Monitor by Everstake (https://iconvotemonitor.com/) and ICON Foundation websites (https://tracker.icon.foundation/governance).
+Also directly from the chain.

 ## 01_voting_behaviour
 This is for the analysis of voting behaviour in ICON network.